ichko/differentiable-simulation/README.md

 [Learning to simulate Conway's Game of Life](./learning_conways_game_of_life.ipynb)

 # Content
 This repo contains materials for for my masters project on learning statefull simulations with deep differentiable models.
-The focus will be to train a naural network to be an end-to-end game.
+The focus will be to train a neural network to be an end-to-end game.

 ## Setup
 The abstraction for a video game I will look at is as follows: